We’ve been sharing our house with a multitude of rodents for years, our old house seems to double up as a mouse condominium.

 Mix one sachet of aspartame sweetener, like this one, into one teaspoon of peanut butter.
 Roll the mixture into two balls of equal size and place them in strategic positions around your home.
 Attracted by the irresistible scent of peanut butter, mice will gobble this mixture up and die soon afterward.

-It does take a while for aspartame to take effect so, if you’re impatient like me, you might want to combine it with something a little faster-acting, like instant mashed potato.
+It takes a while for aspartame to take effect, so if you’re impatient like me, you might want to combine it with something faster-acting, like instant mashed potato.

 #3 Instant Mashed Potato Flakes

-I’ve always maintained that instant mashed potato is closer to poison than food, and it seems that, for mice at least, this is true.
+I’ve always maintained that instant mashed potato is closer to lethal poison than food, and it seems that, for mice, at least, this is true.

 This non-toxic approach to poisoning mice is one the safest, especially if you have pets.
-Few cats or dogs will tuck into a dish of instant mashed potato flakes, but mice seem more than happy to gorge themselves on the stuff.
+Few cats or dogs will tuck into a dish of instant mashed potato flakes, but mice seem more than happy to gorge themselves on it.

 Once they’ve eaten their fill, they become extremely thirsty.
 As they drink, the water causes the mashed potato flakes to expand in the mouse’s stomach, killing them instantly.